jonthebeef/cursordone/tasks/implement-core-archive-data-structure-1736601484934.md

 - Add validation for archive operations

 ### Data Migration

 - Handle existing tasks gracefully
 - Ensure backward compatibility
 - Add migration utilities if needed
 - Preserve existing task data

 ## Success Criteria

 - [ ] Archive status can be added to tasks
 - [ ] Archive data is properly stored and persisted
 - [ ] API endpoints are functional and validated
 - [ ] Existing tasks are handled correctly
 - [ ] All operations maintain data integrity

+---

+## Guidelines

+- The fewer lines of code, the better
+- Proceed like a Senior Developer // 10x engineer
+- DO NOT STOP WORKING until task is complete
+- Start reasoning paragraphs with uncertainty, then build confidence through analysis